GLOSSARY

 Feedback Mechanism

-These models emphasize the importance of immediate feedback.
 As messages are sent and received, participants provide responses or reactions to the information being exchanged, allowing both parties to assess understanding and adjust communication accordingly.

 Emphasis on Context

-Interactive communication models account for the influence of context in shaping communication
+Interactive communication models account for the influence of context in shaping communication.

 Contextual elements such as social settings, cultural backgrounds, and individual experiences impact the way messages are encoded, decoded, and interpreted.